wallo-mirror/wallo/README.md

 openssl rand -base64 33
 ```

+For the two other values, follow [this tutorial at Auth.js](https://authjs.dev/getting-started/authentication/oauth).

 Create a D1 database in Cloudflare and copy its id and name into `wrangler.toml`.
 Then run:

 ```bash